7Rocky/trivial-asr/README.md

 For this task, you have to enable [Continuous Delivery](https://www.ibm.com/cloud/continuous-delivery) in the Cloud Foundry application, from IBM Cloud.
 You will need to specify the Git URL and the commands to execute on the stages you define.

-This is the advanced levell.
+This is the advanced level.
 If you have arrived here, sure you know how to configure CI/CD in your application.

 Hope it is useful! :smile: